Managing garbage and recycling generated in Washington County

 - Metro South (2001 Washington St, Oregon City)

 Learn how easy it can be to take your waste to Metro's transfer stations!
-Watch this family clean out their garage and easily navigated the transfer station with ease!
+Watch a local family clean out their garage and navigate the transfer station with ease!

 The majority of the recyclable material collected from Washington County households and businesses is hauled in trucks to a Material Recovery Facility (MRF) such as Far West Fibers in Hillsboro and Beaverton.
 MRFs receive recyclables from the residential curbside and business recycling programs.
 Machinery and people at the MRF sort recyclable materials and prepare them to be sold as commodities to local, national and international markets.
 Approximately 95 percent of a load of recyclables taken to a MRF is recovered for recycling.